Jamer05/IYPP/README.md

-# pwn
+# IYPP
-Have your password pwned on databreach ? donot worry you can get it is pawned or not with this python script Pwn is a python script to check if you have a password that has been compromised in a data breach andcheck whether your passwords were leaked during one of the many breaches of online services.
+Have your password pwned on databreach ? donot worry you can get it is pawned or not with this python script.
+Is Your Password Pwn (IYPP) is a python script to check if you have a password that has been compromised in a data breach andcheck whether your passwords were leaked during one of the many breaches of online services.

 ## Git Installation